Bassss/MvcFrameworks/README.md

 and search for a section mentioning the [Phalcon](https://phalconphp.com/en/) extension.

 ### Production
 To succesfully run Phalcon for yourself, please be aware of the following:

 Since this project is created with the use of the framework [Phalcon](https://phalconphp.com/en/) it is important to note that PHP has to be enabled on your hosting platform / system.
 If you are unsure of this, please contact your host. tekst

+### Disclaimer
+Please be aware that this Github repository is part of a school project.